 All Clark students are encouraged to contribute to their school and community during high school.
 These hours can be applied towards Bright Futures and other scholarships, but must be reported to Student Services in a timely manner by entering them into the FOCUS portal for verification.
-These hours can be completed at a non-profit agency, a religious organization, or the school.
-Opportunities to earn service hours are posted throughout the school, the Clark website, and in the weekly e-newsletter.
-Students cannot receive any financial compensation for these hours.
+These hours can be completed at a non-profit agency, a religious organization, the school, and/or paid employment.
+Opportunities to earn service hours are posted throughout the school, the Clark website, and in the weekly enewsletter.
 All hours submitted and verified by the 15th of each month will be available for students to see their total after the 16th of each month at the Student Services office.